Benmurdock01/blog/_posts/2025-04-14-Finding-The-Winner.md

 2. **Zoom In**
    - Switch to the **Team Analysis** tab, pick a single team, and visualize how their offensive strategy evolved.
 3. **Experiment**
    - Swap in **Yards per Play** to see if efficiency improved under different coordinators.
-   - Check **Turnovers Lost** (coming soon!) to investigate “turnover margin” effects.
 4. **Draw Conclusions**
    - Use the app to support hypotheses—e.g., “Did Team X’s new quarterback boost offensive efficiency in Year Y?”